 Sunday Morning Oatmeal

 You can make your oatmeal while you’re half asleep.
 It’s so easy.
-Pour oatmeal mix into a pot.
+Pour oatmeal mixture into a pot.
 Add enough water to cover by about an inch.
-Cook over medium low eat until most of the water is absorbed.
+Cook over medium-low heat until most of the water is absorbed.

 Sunday Lunch – Tuna Sandwiches